yeohhq/tp/docs/UserGuide.md

 ## 1. Introduction

-Archangel is a desktop application for managing patient appointments  designed for usage by private clinic doctors, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI). <br />
+Archangel is a desktop application for managing patient appointments  designed for usage by private clinic doctors, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI). <br /><br />
 Archangel integrates storing of patient data and scheduling patient appointments in a single application.
-It supports adding, editing, deleting of patients/appointments and facilitates search using filter commands to help improve your experience in handling patient data. <br />
+It supports adding, editing, deleting of patients/appointments and facilitates search using filter commands to help improve your experience in handling patient data.
 For those familiar with command line interfaces, Archangel can get your patient management appointment done faster than traditional GUI apps.

 ### 1.1 Archangel User Interface
 You will be using the interface displayed below when using Archangel.
 It consists of a "Main Dashboard" tab and a "Calendar" Tab.